-The purpose of the event is to showcase non-profits serving Vancouver’s Downtown Eastside and provide free food and entertainment to everyone, rich and poor.
+The purpose of the event is to showcase non-profits serving Vancouver’s Downtown Eastside and provide free food and entertainment to everyone, rich or poor.

 Where and When

 The event takes place at Victory Square Park at 200 West Hastings Street.
-It’s a nice park at the edge of both Gastown (which is a trendy touristy spot with restaurants, souvenir shops and historic buildings) and Vancouver’s Downtown East Side (which is home to some of Vancouver’s most marginalized residents).
+It’s a nice park on the fringes of both Gastown (which is a trendy touristy spot with restaurants, souvenir shops and historic buildings) and Vancouver’s Downtown East Side (which is home to some of Vancouver’s most marginalized residents).